Allium/WithoutHeadOrFoot/_posts/2015-12-06-The-Three-Sisters.md

 	<img src="{{ site.baseurl }}/images/2015-12-06-TTS2.jpg"  width="350" height="240">
 </div><br>

-The maize supports the beans; the beans enrich the soil; the big squash leaves protect the soil from drying out, while mopping up all the sunlight that wasn't caught by the taller plants.
+The maize provides support for the beans; the beans enrich the soil; and the big squash leaves protect the soil from drying out, while simultaneously mopping up all the sunlight that wasn't caught by the taller plants.
 There are other benefits too from the perspective of pest control which I won't go into; but already it's ingenious.
 Can you beleaf it?

 If only all sisterhood was so harmonious.